yuvrajhash/Adhiron/README.md

 # Adhiron Group E-Commerce Website

-A modern, full-featured e-commerce website for Adhiron Group, a pharmaceutical company that provides premium healthcare products for both humans and animals.
+A modern, full-featured e-commerce website for Adhiron Group, a company that provides premium healthcare products for both humans and animals.
 The website is built with Next.js, Tailwind CSS, and other cutting-edge technologies.

 ## Features